volchd/projects-api/README.md

 ## Structure
 - `apps/api` — the existing Serverless + Node.js backend (moved from the old repo root).
-- `apps/ui` — placeholder for the new web client (scaffold your preferred framework here).
+- `apps/ui` — Vite + React client that talks to the Serverless API.
 - `packages` — optional shared libraries (types, utilities) consumed by the apps.

 ## Getting Started